So, you ask yourself: can I sell courses on Facebook?

 Summary and Next Steps

-So this is how you can quickly get your first 1000 members:
+So this is how you can quickly get your first 1000 members on your online course facebook group:

 - prepare a Facebook Page and a Group, link them together